 “Why do the zucchinis fall off my plants?”

-Well, you can usually blame one of two things for this problem and they are very interrelated: cool weather and a lack of pollinators.
+Well, you can usually blame one of two things for this problem and they are very interrelated.
+It could be cool weather or a lack of pollinators.

 Each squash plant has male and female flowers.
-You can easily tell the difference between them because the female flowers have a swelling at the base and the male flowers don’t.
+You can easily tell the difference between them because the female flowers have a swelling at the base.
+The male flowers don’t.

 If you live in the Inland Northwest, you know we have been experiencing huge temperature extremes this season.
-I halfway expect many of my plants to just give up and die because it’s got to be hard on them to have an unpleasantly hot day followed by a huge temperature drop the next.
+I halfway expect many of my plants to just give up and die.
+It’s got to be hard to have an unpleasantly hot day followed by a huge temperature drop the next.

 Oftentimes, pollinators (primarily bees) won’t be out and about in the chilly and/or rainy weather.
 If the plant starts blooming and no pollinators are around to work their magic, you won’t get any squash.